jaericho/jaericho.github.io/_posts/2022-01-17-More-Benchmarks.md

 *How about that?
 Slow really means slow.*

 Looks like x265 Medium can *really* increase the speed of encoding versus the Slow preset.
 My [previous benchmark]({% post_url 2021-07-19-Apple-M1-Benchmarks %}) had the dual E5-2680v2's beating out the M1 by 30% on the Slow preset.
 (7.47 vs. 4.69 fps) However, I was getting tired of long encodes and a high electric bill, so I decided to give the Medium preset a try.
-I've [read](https://kokomins.wordpress.com/2019/10/10/anime-encoding-guide-for-x265-and-why-to-never-use-flac/) in the past that Medium vs Slow is about a 2 point CRF difference.
-I lowered the CRF to 21 and set the preset to Medium and did an encode to see what would happen.
+I've [read](https://kokomins.wordpress.com/2019/10/10/anime-encoding-guide-for-x265-and-why-to-never-use-flac/) in the past that Medium vs Slow is about a 2 point CRF difference, so I lowered the CRF to 21 and set the preset to Medium and did an encode to see what would happen.

-The results are amazing.
+The results are amazing!
 The file size is about 10% larger, but the encode time is down 60%.
 For this round of encodes, I'll stick with the M1.

 || **Apple M1** | **(2x) E5-2680 v2**
 | Run time | 00:16:04 | 00:41:04